Looking for things to do in Rome during Lent?

 But do make sure you observe Italian religious etiquette.
 Dress respectfully - no shorts or bare arms - and don’t expect to be allowed to take photographs during the service, or to walk around the church.

-Remember - the Lent calendar is not set up as a tourist attraction.
+Remember - this is not a tourist attraction.

 It's a centuries old religious observance taken very seriously by those who attend.
 Treat it with respect, and you'll be fine.